Huegoxaga/notes/os/linux.md

 ### ssh-agent

 - It holds private keys and forward local private keys to remote servers when connected through `ssh`
+- `ssh-add -l` list keys managed by agent
+- `ssh-add -K <key>` add key to agent
+- To use ssh-agent in VSCode, the app have to be launched from the terminal which has an active ssh-agent running

 ### sFTP